Main Content

 The topics and learning activities scheduled for each of the 12 lessons in the course are listed in the Course Schedule.
 Each lesson covers one week.
 As you study each week's lesson, please focus on the specific list of learning activities for that lesson.

-Lesson 1: Introduction--Organization Development and Its Future Directions
+Lesson 1: Introduction—Organization Development and Its Future Directions

 Readings:

-• The case “Building the Cuyahoga River Valley Organization” (Cummings & Worley, p.764)
+• Integrative Cases “Building the Cuyahoga River Valley Organization” (pp. 411-419)

 Activities:

-• Introduce yourself in the Lesson 1 Self Introduction Discussion.
+• Introduce yourself in the Lesson 1 Self-Introduction discussion.

-• Post your case analysis by 11:59 p.m. on Sunday, Eastern Time.
+• Post your case analysis by 11:59 p.m.
+(ET) on Sunday.

-Lesson 2: Overview of Organization Development
+Lesson 2: Overview of Organization Development and Change

 Readings:

-• The case “Building the Cuyahoga River Valley Organization” (Cummings & Worley, p.764)
+• Integrative Cases “Building the Cuyahoga River Valley Organization” (pp. 411-419)

 Activities: